 - Super Bowl Roman Numeral Sale!
 Save the value of the annual game number.

-- These cuff links are crafted from an authentic game used football from Super Bowl XXXVIII 2004, XXXIX 2005, XLIX 2015 or LI in 2017.
+- These cuff links are crafted from an authentic game used football from Super Bowl XXXVIII 2004, XXXIX 2005, XLIX 2015.
 The Patriots prevailed as Champions in each of these games.

 - Set in sterling silver with swivel findings, these cuff links feature the scuffs and scratches of a ball played in one of the most iconic sporting events.
-Measures 1" x 5/8" and back hallmarked "XXXVIII Patriots" or "XXXIX Patriots, XLIX Patriots or Super Bowl LI"
+Measures 1" x 5/8" and back hallmarked "XXXVIII Patriots" or "XXXIX Patriots, or XLIX Patriots"